pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-integrated-composer-convert-custom.md

     <Accordion title="Audit Contrib and Custom Modules" id="audit-contrib-custom-modules" icon="wrench">

-    1. To audit modules on all sites, create a new file called `audit_site_modules.sh` with the following content, and run this bash script:
+    1. To audit modules on all sites, create a new file called `audit_site_modules.sh` with the following content:

       ```bash:title=audit_site_modules.sh
       #!/usr/bin/env bash